Becoming a More Complete Professional (1/2)

-Because mentoring empowers employees with skill acquisition and enhancement, the leadership assumed in mentoring—building potential company value—become almost essential for “master managers.”
+Because mentoring empowers employees with skill acquisition and enhancement, the leadership assumed in mentoring—building potential company value—becomes almost essential for “master managers.”

-However, my limited professional mentoring experience reflect a potential weakness.
+However, my limited professional mentoring experience reflects a potential weakness.

 But my MBA 500 experience offered insight for improvement.
 Hence, to strengthen this competency, I shall:

 Repeat all steps in the Work Relationship—Improvement Suggestions section;

 Repeat all steps in the Understanding Self & Others competency section;

 Complete Module 1 Competency 3 Assessment in text on pg.
 58;